tvooo/thesis/Research.md

 ## History and Purpose of Integrated Development Environments

-> „A programming environment is a user interface for understanding a program.“
+> “A programming environment is a user interface for understanding a program.”
 > — Bret Victor \citeyear{victor}

 Software development environments have been predecessed by general text editors, starting with several projects at the Xerox \gls{parc}.
 Douglas Engelbart created the text editor for the NLS system (oNLine System) which allowed editing with direct manipulation and \gls{wysiwyg}.
 In the *Gypsy* text editor, Larry Tesler first integrated modeless moving of text, which is known as *Copy & Paste* \cite{moggridge}.
 Text editors with those functionalities are now the core of any software development environment.